zbunde/tutorials.gschool.it/source/computer_setup.liquid.md

 Opening afternoon-harbor-4586... done
 {% endterminal %}

+If you get an error about mismatched Ruby versions, ignore it for now.

 When you see "Hello, world" in the newly opened browser window your Heroku installation is complete and working.
 You can delete the ruby-sample directory using `rm -rf`.

-Also, you can delete the app you created on Heroku by clicking the 'Delete App' button at the bottom of the settings page.

 ![Heroku setup complete](/images/computerSetup/herokuInstalled.png)